JetBrains/kotlin-web-site/docs/topics/fun-interfaces.md

 Instead of creating a class that implements a functional interface manually, you can use a lambda expression.
-With a SAM conversion, Kotlin can convert any lambda expression whose signature matches the signature of the interface's single method into an instance of a class that implements the interface.
+With a SAM conversion, Kotlin can convert any lambda expression whose signature matches the signature of the interface's single method into the code, which dynamically instantiates the interface implementation.

 For example, consider the following Kotlin functional interface: